The Census and COVID-19: Updates in Response to the Pandemic

-The Census count of prople experiencing homelessness has been delayed from March 30th - April 1 until April 30th - May 1st.
+The Census count of prople experiencing homelessness has been postoned.

-The Census count of Group Quarters locations (like nursing homes, prisons, and student dorms) is being delayed until mid April.
+The Census count of Group Quarters locations (like nursing homes, prisons, and student dorms) began on April 2 and contonuing until September 3, 2020.
 The Census Bureau is encouraging administrators of facilities to choose an option for counting their residents that requires less in-person contact.

 Outreach to Communities: Ways to Responsd to the Census

 Keep your communities informed.
 Push social media and other electronic communications with your networks to encourage online self-response as the safest way to respond to the Census.